 Annular Nail

-The teeth of this nail hold it in place firmly. therefore, it is used for fixing plywood and other materials, mostly on floors to stop movement in joists.
+The shaft of this type of nail is ribbed and the teeth or barbs help to hold it in place firmly.
+As it provides a much more solid fixing than a standard nail it is used for fixing plywood and other materials, mostly on floors to stop movement in joists and help prevent creaking.

 Plasterboard Nails